 The Canadian Scoliosis Screening Coalition

-US State Scoliosis School Screening Guideline publications:
+Revised Feb 2, 18, Mar 7, 13, 2026.US State Scoliosis School Screening Guideline publications:

-MILLIONS of children are screened for Scoliosis annually in schools all over the world from grades 5 to 7 in countries including Japan (since 1979), China, Hong Kong, Malta, Malaysia, Singapore.
+MILLIONS of children are screened for Scoliosis annually in schools all over the world from grades 5 to 7 or 8 in countries including Japan (since 1979), China, Hong Kong, Malta, Malaysia, Singapore.
 Belgium, Croatia, Greece, Hungary, Slovenia, Sweden, Spain, Iran, Saudi Arabia, Turkey, Nigeria, Brazil, Chili and others.
 All conduct annual school screening programs nationally.
 But NOT Canada.
 As of 2024, 29 US states conduct annual scoliosis screening in schools, including Arizona, New York, California, Colorado, Connecticut, Florida, Georgia, Louisiana, Nevada, Pennsylvania, Texas, Virginia and Utah (see National Scoliosis Foundation Scoliosis Screening Map ).
-But not one province in Canada.
+Yet, shamefully, not one province in Canada screens children.
 Scoliosis School Screening, SSS, ended in Canada in the early 80's, after a brief decade, after a failing C grade due to “poor evidence” was published in a report from the Canadian Task Force on Periodic Health in 1979 (now replaced by the Canadian Task Force on Preventative Health Care under public health Canada).
 There is now high quality evidentiary studies to support screening for Scoliosis, as well, it will save millions in healthcare utilization costs and more importantly benefit the lives of Canadian children.

 Below are links to a few Scoliosis Screening publications of the 29 US States that have annual Scoliosis School Screening programs for Canadian Public Health and Education policy makers to study.